tytydraco/yessleep/out/On_my_first_day_at_boarding_school_a_boy_jumped_out_of_a_top_floor_window_They_call_them_Flyers.md

 When light bled through the window showing the first signs of morning, they left– and I could move again.
 But I was so tired from the adrenaline I passed out soon after.
 This morning was weird.

 Sunny is acting like herself, but when I look at her, she seems… different.

-She was in the bathroom for a while this morning, and when she left our room to speak to Freddie’s, I found blood in the faucet.
+She was in the bathroom for a while this morning, and when she left our room to speak to Freddie about his plan, I found blood in the faucet.

 Not just blood.